Complex projective structures with maximal number of M\"obius transformations: Fuchsian uniformizations and Galois Bely curves

-The name is motivated by the fact that, when the quotient has genus at least one, $X$ can have at most $4(g-1)$ automorphisms, and that only $\cp$ can map to $\cp$ via a covering branching on less than three points.
+The name is motivated by the fact that the quotient map $\pi:X\to X/\aut(X)$ is both a Bely\u{\i} function on $X$ and a (branched) Galois cover.
+Recall that a Bely\u{\i} function on a Riemann surface is a non-constant meromorphic function ramified over at most three points.
+Riemann surfaces admitting such a function are called Bely\u{\i} curves, and are known to be exactly those surfaces which can be defined over $\overline{\rat}$ as algebraic curves.

 The above condition has several classical equivalents, which we list here for the reader's convenience.
-Recall that a hyperbolic triangle group is a group of isometries of the hyperbolic plane $\hyp^2$ which is generated by reflections in the sides of a triangle with rational angles. \begin{thm}[Wolfart \cite{WO}] Let $X$ be a Riemann surface.
-Then the following are equivalent: \begin{enumerate} \item $X$ has a very large group of automorphisms. \item $X\cong\hyp^2/\Gamma$, where $\Gamma$ is a cocompact torsion-free Fuchsian group whose normalizer in $\pslr$ is a hyperbolic triangle group $\Delta$. \item $X$ is an isolated local maximum for the function $Y\mapsto \#\aaut(Y)$. \end{enumerate} \end{thm}
+Recall that a $(a,b,c)$-hyperbolic triangle group $\Delta(a,b,c)$ is the orientation-preserving index-two subgroup of the group of isometries $\overline{\Delta}(a,b,c)$ of the hyperbolic plane $\hyp^2$ which is generated by reflections in the sides of a triangle with angles $\frac{\pi}{a},\frac{\pi}{b},\frac{\pi}{c}$.